simantak-dabhade/ip/AI.md

 claude very targeted and precise dierections like (create this class, add these methods <insert methods> and override the to-string method to output in this format...)

 Also noticed that it is very good at making very large refactoring changes.

+Also learned that when it comes to generating tests, or updating them to deal with changes, the models were also really good.